-The use of fireworks in Lake Stevens is permitted on July 4 from 9a.m. to midnight only.
+The use of fireworks in Lake Stevens and unincorporated Snohomish County is permitted on July 4 from 9 a.m. to midnight only.
 Make note that most fireworks bought on the reservation are illegal.
 Persons caught with illegal fireworks will be cited.

-Lake Stevens Fire nor Lake Stevens Police endorses the use of consumer fireworks and instead encourages the public to enjoy displays of fireworks conducted by trained professionals.
+Lake Stevens Fire does not endorse the use of consumer fireworks and instead encourages the public to enjoy displays of fireworks conducted by trained professionals.